Adnuntius/documentation/adnuntius-advertising/requesting-ads/intro/adn-layout.md

 The following functions can each be called from within a layout and provide the described functionality.

 #### adn.inIframe.getResponseCtrId()
-##### Returns the ID of the HTML div that wraps the ad content.
+Returns the ID of the HTML div that wraps the ad content.

-Returns `responseCtr` and is unlikely to change.
+Returns the string `responseCtr` and is unlikely to change.

 #### adn.inIframe.blockResizeToContent()

-##### Blocks the initial width and height of the ad container from resizing itself to fit the content of the served ad.
+Blocks the initial width and height of the ad container from resizing itself to fit the content of the served ad.

 Resizing can be blocked on the request side.
 This also provides the same functionality on the layout side.